nikkNizz/Drawish/README.md

 #### Tracer
 Click [tracer] to activate it.
-The tracer can be used if you use Drawish in demonstrations.
-Allows you to draw a highlight line that automatically disappears.
+The tracer allows you to draw a highlight line that automatically disappears (useful in demonstrations).

 #### Fill / Fill inside black
 Click the [fill] button and click on the point in the image where you want to replace a color with the active color.
 The replacement occurs on the exact color that you clicked.